Uberi/University-Notes/ECON101/ECON101.md

 If a firm decides to shut down, it has **no variable costs or revenue**, but still has to **pay the fixed costs** (e.g., rent, insurance, security).

 Whether a firm should continue producing is determined by whether a firm has **enough revenue to cover the variable costs**.
-If it does, then it is better to keep producing.
+If it does, then it is better to keep producing and cover at least some of the fixed costs.
 Otherwise, it should stop producing and take a loss of only the fixed costs.
 In other words, a firm shuts down if and only if `price*quantity < total variable costs`, or `price < average variable costs`

 ### Short-run Supply